typedb/typedb-driver/csharp/README.md

 See [Examples](#examples) and [API Reference](#api-reference) to set up your first application with the TypeDB driver.

 ## API Reference
-To learn about the methods available for executing queries and retrieving their answers using the C# driver, refer to the [API Reference](https://typedb.com/docs/drivers/csharp/api-reference).
+To learn about the methods available for executing queries and retrieving their answers using C#, refer to the [API Reference](https://typedb.com/docs/drivers/csharp/api-reference).

 ## Driver Architecture
 The C# driver is a thin wrapper around the TypeDB Rust driver, introducing classes for a more intuitive interface.
 Mostly each C# object holds a reference to the corresponding native Rust object, using an FFI ([SWIG for C#](https://www.swig.org/Doc4.2/SWIGDocumentation.html#CSharp)) for the native object wrappers generation and resource management.